Skip to yearly menu bar Skip to main content

 Abstract:

 Differentiable annealed importance sampling (DAIS), proposed by Geffner & Domke (2021) and Zhang et al. (2021), allows optimizing, among others, over the initial distribution of AIS.
 In this paper, we show that, in the limit of many transitions, DAIS minimizes the symmetrized KL divergence (Jensen-Shannon divergence) between the initial and target distribution.
 Thus, DAIS can be seen as a form of variational inference (VI) in that its initial distribution is a parametric fit to an intractable target distribution.
-In experiments on synthetic and real-world data, we observe that the initial distribution learned by DAIS often provides more accurate uncertainty estimates than standard VI (optimizing the reverse KL divergence), importance weighted VI, and Markovian score climbing (optimizing the forward KL divergence).
+We empirically evaluate the usefulness of the initial distribution as a variational distribution on synthetic and real-world data, observing that it often provides more accurate uncertainty estimates than standard VI (optimizing the reverse KL divergence), importance weighted VI, and Markovian score climbing (optimizing the forward KL divergence).

 Live content is unavailable.
 Log in and register to view live content